-If something goes wrong, you will bear the brunt of a bad provider’s mistakes—your core sales and marketing operations will be offline, potentially meaning missed deals, missed prospect leads and hurt customer relations with existing clients, seriously affecting your organization’s current and future cash flow.
+If something goes wrong, you will bear the brunt of a bad provider’s mistakes.
+Your core sales and marketing operations will be offline, potentially meaning missed deals, missed prospect leads, hurt customer relations and damaged customer experiences with existing clients, seriously affecting your organization’s current and future cash flow.

 First of all, your cloud CRM must be secure.
 Look for ones with robust security measures such as: